-A well balanced diet as well as a healthy balanced diet should comprise of:
+A healthy balanced diet should comprise of:

 - Plenty of fruit and vegetables